 The Union Church was prospering as well, with over 200 families worshiping together at the church at the corner of Pedro de Valdivia and 11 de Septiembre in Providencia.

-However, this ecclesiastical glory was not to last.
-The political upheavals of the early 1970’s resulted in a major exodus of many English-speakers (and others) who were able to leave Chile.
+However, the political upheavals of the early 1970’s resulted in a major exodus of many English-speakers (and others) who were able to leave Chile.
 It became clear that the English-speaking community was not large enough to support two churches.

 In November of 1971, the Union Church building was sold and its congregation joined with that of St. Andrew’s to create the Santiago Community Church, an interdenominational church which continued in the Anglican tradition.
 In 1979 the statutes were formally changed to recognize the new name and in 2005 a new internal regulation re-affirmed the international, interdenominational focus of it ministry.

-The Anglican Church of Providencia (“Iglesia Anglicana Providencia”) also uses the church building for services and meetings under an amicable rental agreement.
+The Anglican Church of Providencia (“Iglesia Anglicana Providencia”) also uses the church building for Sunday services and meetings during the week.